 \paragraph{Step 2: Behavioral Aggregation.} Since each benchmark task is associated with a set of behavioral goals, each behavioral goal $g$ also has a set of tasks $\mathcal T_g$ that possess it as a behavior.
 Therefore, the $\text{BCS}_{a,g}$ for a given behavioral goal $g$ and algorithm $a$ is the mean of the normalized scores of that set.

 \paragraph{BCS Results and Findings}

-Overall, as shown in Tab.~\ref{tab:bcs} and Fig.~\ref{fig:bcs-radar}, current methods perform well at Realtime Coordination (RC), Task Designation (TD), and Agent Capitalization (AC), with CAMON particularly excelling due to its dynamic communication and planning.
-However, the same system struggles in Observation Sharing (OS), performing worse than systems like Embodied and HMAS-2.
-Perhaps this implies that while dynamic communication may help planning, periodic communication phases, such as those in Embodied and HMAS-2 are better suited for regular observation sharing.
+Overall, as shown in Tab.~\ref{tab:bcs} and Fig.~\ref{fig:bcs-radar}, current methods perform well at Realtime Coordination (RC), Task Designation (TD), and Agent Capitalization (AC), with CAMON particularly standing out across all behaviors.
+However, while all methods score comparably in behaviors such as Realtime Coordination (RC) and Agent Capitalization (AC), their performance varies much more in others, including Observation Sharing (OS), where the decentralized COELA scores significantly lower than the rest.
+Perhaps this implies that although dynamic communication may help planning and real-time coordination, periodic communication phases, such as those in Embodied and HMAS-2, are better suited for regular observation sharing.

 The Plan Adaptation (PA) BCS also remains low across all baselines.
 PA is tested most extensively in \texttt{Suppress Fire} tasks, where fire shifts unpredictably.
 In these levels, instead of adapting when circumstances change, teams often reaffirm early decisions and plans, fixing agents to an outdated course of action.
 For instance, if fire lines breached an established boundary, most agents persisted in their outdated trajectories, which often resulted in them being destroyed by the new danger.